CARTAvis/manual_source/source/functionalities_gui.rst

    <img src="_static/carta_fn_regionExport.png"
         style="width:100%;height:auto;">

-As of v1.2, CASA region text format (.crtf) is supported with some limitations.
+As of v1.3, CASA region text format (.crtf) and ds9 region text formate (.reg) are supported with some limitations.
 Currently only the 2D region defination is supported.
 Other properties, such as spectral range, reference frame, or decoration (line style, line width, etc.) will be supported in future releases.
-DS9 region format will be supported in the future releases too.

 The currently supported CRTF region syntax is summerized below: